Rapper Cardi B faces felony charges over strip club fight

-NEW YORK (Reuters) - Grammy Award-winning rapper Cardi B was indicted on Friday on felony assault charges in connection with a fight at a New York City strip club, court records showed.
+NEW YORK, June 21 (Reuters) - Grammy Award-winning rapper Cardi B was indicted on Friday on felony assault charges in connection with a fight at a New York City strip club, court records showed.

 The 26-year-old performer, whose real name is Belcalis Almanzar, had previously faced misdemeanor charges over the Aug.
 29 incident at the Angels NYC strip club in the borough of Queens.